Mathématique: Chapter 55

 “I don’t know what?”
 Mitchell asked.

-“Seven years ago,” Teal’c said, a slow build toward something Young definitely didn’t want to hear the end of, “Daniel Jackson watched as I fired my staff weapon into the heart of the false god Amonet, who wore the face of his wife.
+“Seven years ago,” Teal’c began, a slow build toward something Young didn’t want to hear the end of, “Daniel Jackson watched as I fired my staff weapon into the heart of the false god Amaunet, who wore the face of his wife.
 He offered me words of forgiveness before he even left her tent.
 He offered me words of forgiveness before he rose from the ground where she had put him.
 You will say nothing in this matter.
 He will decide of what he is capable.
 He will decide what he wishes to do.”

 Teal’c turned back to the window, breathing heavily.

-“Teal’c,” Carter whispered, one hand pressed flat against her chest.
-“Teal’c.
-This year.
+“Teal’c.”
+Carter gathered herself, real steel beneath the raw note in her voice.
+“This year.
 It’s been so much for him.
 So fast.
 You know it has.”

-And so that’s what Young decided he’d ask Jackson, one of these days, in a bar somewhere, over beers or coffee or coffee and beer—he’d say, “Jackson, if it’s okay to grieve for a thing that screwed you over, what do you think about grieving for a thing that wasn’t even real?
-Can I get a yes/no on that one?”
+And so that’s what Young decided he’d ask Jackson, one of these days, in a bar somewhere, over beers or coffee or coffee and beer—he’d say, Jackson, if it’s okay to grieve for a thing that screwed you over, what do you think about grieving for a thing that wasn’t real in the first place?
+Can I get a yes/no on that one?

-“It’s not terrible,” Jackson said, freeing up a hand and reaching forward to push her hair out of her eyes.
-“It’s neither good nor bad.
+“It’s not terrible.”
+Jackson freed a hand and brushed Vala’s hair out of her eyes.
+“That Q’tesh loved you is a reflection on her.
+It’s neither good nor bad.
 It implies nothing about your nature.
-The works of hand and mind define us, and you’ve had so little time to use yours.”
+What we do defines us.
+The works of hand and mind.”

-“So little of it is mine,” Vala said.
+“But so little of it is mine,” Vala said.
 “I didn’t think there would be so little.
 I didn’t think that what there was would be so petty.”

 “Not all of it is petty,” Jackson said.
 “I promise you it’s not.
 Do you remember when I took you out to dinner?”